Semi-implicit methods for advection equations with explicit forms of numerical solution: Numerical experiments

 In Table \ref{tabml} we summarize the results.
 For three consecutively refined meshes we present the value of $J$ before and after the optimization step, and analogously the errors $E^N$ in (\ref{localerror}).
 One can see that the unphysical oscillations can be decreased significantly with a slight improvement in the precision.

 To show the influence of optimized values $\alpha$ visually, we present the figures for $I=70$ and $N=50$ representing a rather coarse time and space discretization.
 In Figure \ref{1d_comparec} we present the numerical solutions at $t^{N/2}=T/2$ and $t^N=T$ for the fixed choice of all $\alpha_i^n \equiv 0.5$ when one can observe clearly some unphysical negative values.
 Furthermore, the numerical solutions at the same times obtained after one optimization step are plotted together with the values of $\alpha_i^{N/2}$ and $\alpha_i^N$.
 One can clearly observe that the largest unphysical oscillation are suppressed.
 Analogously, the same results are presented also for the refined discretization steps with $I=140$ and $N=100$.
+Note that in the latter case one can observe that $\alpha_i^n$ attained a small negative value in one grid point as we used an unconstrained minimization method.
+Nevertheless it caused no instabilities in the results because of appropriate choice of the loss function $J(I,N)$.
+The stability of our numerical scheme is proved only for non-negative values of $\alpha$, therefore, in general, one shall use a constraint optimization method especially if different type of loss function is used than in this example.\\[-6ex]